paypal-examples/applepay/README.md

 This repository contains two directories:

 - [Standard integration](./standard-integration/)
-  - Set up simple  on your checkout page for your buyers.
+  - Set up simple Applepay payment method on your checkout page for your buyers.
 - [Advanced integration](./advanced-integration/)
-  - Build and customize a card payment form to accept debit and credit cards.
+  - Build and customize Applepay Integration with the custom Applepay Component

 **Not sure where to start?** Choose the [standard integration](./standard-integration/).